Covariant formulation of refracted gravity

-When used to describe an expanding and homogeneous universe, the scalar field $\varphi$ is also responsible for the observed accelerated expansion of the Universe.
-The cosmological density associated to the cosmological constant in the standard model, $\Omega_{\Lambda 0}=\Lambda/3H_0^2$, is now replaced by the CRG parameter $\Omega_{\Xi 0}=\Xi/3H_0^2$.
-It follows that the normalization constant $\Xi$ plays the role of the cosmological constant of the standard model and might thus also assume a value comparable to that of $\Lambda$.
-In addition, in the weak-field limit, $\Xi$ sets an acceleration scale, $(2\Xi)^{1/2}\sim 10^{-10}$~m~s$^{-2}$, below which RG deviates from Newtonian gravity and appears to describe the dynamics of disk and elliptical galaxies without the aid of dark matter \cite{Cesare+20, Cesare+21}.
-This acceleration scale is indeed present in real systems \cite{Chae:2020vlk, McGaugh:2018} and is comparable to the acceleration $a_0$ introduced in MOND \cite{Milgrom1, Milgrom2, Milgrom3}.
-Therefore, CRG provides a connection between phenomena generally attributed to dark matter and dark energy separately.
-In addition, the known relation $a_0\sim \Lambda^{1/2}$ \cite{Milgrom:1998sy, Milgrom:2020cch} appears naturally.
+In addition, in the weak-field limit, $\Xi$ sets an acceleration scale, $(2\Xi)^{1/2}\sim 10^{-10}$~m~s$^{-2}$, below which RG deviates from Newtonian gravity and appears to describe the dynamics of disk and elliptical galaxies without the aid of dark matter \citep{Cesare+20, Cesare+21}.
+This acceleration scale is indeed present in real systems \citep{Chae:2020vlk, McGaugh:2018} and is comparable to the acceleration $a_0$ introduced in MOND \citep{Milgrom1, Milgrom2, Milgrom3}.
+Therefore, being $\Xi\sim \Lambda$, the known relation $a_0\sim \Lambda^{1/2}$ \citep{Milgrom:1998sy, Milgrom:2020cch} naturally appears in CRG.

-The feature of connecting dark matter and dark energy within a unified scenario is not unique to CRG.
-The same properties are currently shared by other models, including some $f(R)$ theories \cite{f(R)Faraoni}, \textit{quartessence} theories \cite{Brandenberger+19} or generalized Chaplygin gas models \cite{Bento:2002ps,Zhang:2004gc}.
+CRG provides a connection between phenomena generally attributed to dark matter and dark energy separately and it thus belongs to the family of modified gravity models that connect the two dark sectors within a unified scenario.
+The same property is currently shared by other models, including some $f(R)$ theories \citep{f(R)Faraoni}, ``quartessence'' theories \citep{Brandenberger+19} or generalized Chaplygin gas models \citep{Bento:2002ps,Zhang:2004gc}.

-Here, we showed that CRG can correctly reproduce the Hubble diagram of SNIa.
-Additional probes are clearly necessary to assess if the evolution of the universe described by the present model is consistent with observations.
-The power spectrum of the temperature anisotropies of the Cosmic Microwave Background and the power spectrum of matter density perturbations are required to constrain the Lagrangian density and its parameters (see, e.g., \cite{Noller:2018wyv, Huterer:2013xky}).
-Similarly, the analysis of the evolution of the density perturbations, at least in the linear perturbation theory \cite{DiPorto:2007ovd, BuenoSanchez:2011zz, Kofinas:2017clq}, and of the role of the scalar field and its perturbation on structure formation are of crucial importance to test the viability of CRG.
+Assessing if the evolution of the universe described by CRG is consistent with observations requires extensive additional work.
+For example, the power spectrum of the temperature anisotropies of the CMB and the power spectrum of matter density perturbations are required to constrain the Lagrangian density and its parameters \citep[see, e.g.,][]{Noller:2018wyv, Huterer:2013xky}.
+Similarly, the analysis of the evolution of the density perturbations, at least in the linear perturbation theory \citep{DiPorto:2007ovd, BuenoSanchez:2011zz, Pace:2013pea, Kofinas:2017clq}, and of the role of the scalar field and its perturbations on structure formation are of crucial importance to test the viability of CRG.